Starting a project management career: Free ebook

 You must be proactive when considering the ways in which you can improve your skills and gain useful experience.
 You could ask your employer whether there are any courses that might be relevant at this stage in your career or research the options available to you before discussing your needs with your manager.

 If you would like to attend training funded by the organisation at which you work, be prepared to talk about the ways in which both you and your employer could derive benefit from the course in question.
-Attending a project management training course is likely not only to improve your ability to work as a project professional, but also attests to the fact that, as someone who is prepared to devote time and effort to career advancement, you’re serious about your professional life.
+Attending a project management course is likely not only to improve your ability to work as a project professional, but also attests to the fact that, as someone who is prepared to devote time and effort to career advancement, you’re serious about your professional life.

 Talk about why your projects failed

-When gaining project management experience, it is of course possible that a project with which you are involved falters or fails.
+When gaining project management experience, it is possible that a project with which you are involved fails.
 When hoping to move beyond project failure, you should concentrate on the lessons learned from the process that led to the project’s demise.
 Describe an unsuccessful project on your CV or at a job interview by stating the facts, while emphasizing what was achieved and how later projects did, or could have been, better by applying those lessons.

 By discussing the project lifecycle, you can draw out elements of the project that were completed satisfactorily, in addition to generating ideas about what actions could be undertaken next time, in the hope of reaching a more successful outcome.

-Finding suitable vacancies by writing a winning CV
+Write a winning CV

 Jobs web sites